Collaborative-Immersive-Visual-Toolkit/ConeOfVision/UnityGeckoView/README.md

 To switch between modalities you have to use the GameSettings scriptable object and thick or untick the Observer boolean (see image below)

 ![Picture2](https://github.com/Collaborative-Immersive-Visual-Toolkit/ConeOfVision/blob/master/UnityGeckoView/scriptable.JPG)

+# Gekoviewplugin

+The plugin was forket from the following project https://github.com/IanPhilips/UnityOculusAndroidVRBrowser